lamaranelson/article-generation/README.md

 ### Output Visualization

-The generated content can be visualized by opening `Read-MD.ipynb`, which renders the Markdown content as HTML for easy viewing.
+An example of the generated content can be visualized by opening `Read-MD.ipynb`, which renders the Markdown content as HTML for easy viewing.

 ## Project Structure